Flo464/THP_gossip_sinatra/README.md

 ## Welcome devellopers!
 </br>
 </br>
-This repo is part of a project handout for [The Hacking Project](https://www.thehackingproject.org) (an intensive 3 month develloper course available in france). </br>
+This repo is part of a project handout for [I'm an inline-style link](https://www.google.com) [The Hacking Project](https://www.thehackingproject.org) (an intensive 3 month develloper course available in france). </br>
 The purpose if this project is to practice using the MVC architecture.
 </br>